 ROSEBURG MARRIOTT FAIRFIELD INN

 “Because this venture is a new construction project, this investment involves substantial risk; however, if you are a wealthy, accredited investor, and you can afford to risk losing your entire investment, you should strongly consider this investment.
 There are two reasons.
-First, our developer, my wife’s cousin, is extraordinarily experienced.
+First, our developer, is extraordinarily experienced.
 He has built on the order of 60 hotels from the ground up over the past 23 years.
 Secondly, this hotel is a cookie-cutter Fairfield In and Suites.
 The standard nature of these franchise hotels makes them much easier to design and cost.
-This materially reduces the risk. "
+This materially reduces the risk."

 Blackburne & Sons is pleased to present this syndication offering as an equity contributor to the ground-up construction of a NEW Marriott-Fairfield Inn in Roseburg, Oregon.
 While this type of offering is different from other investment offerings in the past, the past performance and experience of the developer and the Marriott flagship caught the attention of Blackburne & Sons as an opportunity for our investors.